im-jose/vagrant-node-vm-sample/README.md

 ## Intro

-I created this VM as an easy way to distribute an example for a REST API presentation Presentation is also included in the folder with the same name.
+I created this VM as an easy way to distribute an example for a REST API presentation.

+Presentation is also included in the folder with the same name.

 ## HTTP Presentation